 III.
-General equilibrium model incorporating DNWR
+General Equilibrium Model Incorporating DNWR

-A. General equilibrium model and Japan's labor market
+A. General Equilibrium Model and Japan's Labor Market

 In this section, we explain the general equilibrium model and simulation procedures used for our analysis.
-The framework revolves around the model in Akerlof, Dickens and Perry (1996), hereafter the ADP model.
+The framework revolves around the model in Akerlof et al. (1996), hereafter the ADP model.
 We modify the model to reflect the characteristics of Japan's labor market.

-1. The general equilibrium model from Akerlof, Dickens and Perry (1996)
+1. The general equilibrium model from Akerlof et al. (1996)